hyesunyun/llm-meta-analysis/evaluation/models/MODELS.md

 # Models

 This document lists some details for each model used as part of this project.
+All the models we used are instruction-tuned for zero-shot inference.
+OLMo, PMC LLaMA, and BioMistral have been trained on scientific documents/texts that are more closely aligned to our input texts.

 | Model | Training Data | Sequence Length | Model Weights | Details |
 |---|---|---|---|---|